feugy/melodie/README.md

 1. Page navigation: use:link doesn't work in tests and raise Svelte warning. a.href is fine
 1. Scroll handling: it'll be better to keep memory on albums/artists page, and reset it on details page
 1. Testing routes: `import regexparam from 'regexparam'` must be replaced with require or `import * as regexparam`: https://github.com/ItalyPaleAle/svelte-spa-router/issues/81
-1. How to change track paths and not change ids?
-Does we get rename changes from chokidar?
 1. If we knew current position in browser history, then we could disabled navigation button accordingly

 ## History